Kmedrano101/Kmedrano101/README.md

 SCL, Grafcet.

 - 👀 I’m interested in Robotics, Domotics and Industrial Automation
-- 🌱 I’m currently learning ROS2
+- 🌱 I’m currently working on programming of palletizing robots, learning ROS2
 - 💞️ I’m looking to collaborate on Robotics projects
 - 📫 How to reach me kevin.ejem18@gmail.com